free prenuptial agreement template

 Arkansas Prenuptial Agreement

 Arkansas prenuptial agreements are governed by the Arkansas Premarital Agreement Act of 1987 (Ark.
 Code Ann. §§ 9-11-401 to -413), amended by Act 654 of 2017 to add acknowledgment formalities.
-Courts apply single review only — unconscionability is assessed at signing, not at divorce.
+Courts apply single review only — unconscionability is assessed at signing, not additionally at divorce.
 A prenup fails only if execution was involuntary, or if unconscionable at signing AND lacking disclosure.
 Any waiver of disclosure must be made after consulting with legal counsel under § 9-11-406(a)(2)(ii) — stricter than the uniform UPAA.
 The alimony floor is defined: courts may override a support waiver only to the extent necessary to avoid public assistance eligibility under § 9-11-406(b).

 Arkansas Prenuptial Agreement Template & Forms

-Wisconsin Prenuptial Agreement Word | PDF
+Arkansas Prenuptial Agreement Word | PDF

 Exhibit A: Party A Asset Disclosure Schedule (wife) Word